Iterative In-Context Learning to Enhance LLMs Abstract Reasoning: The Case-Study of Algebraic Tasks: Introduction

 Unlike previous studies that primarily evaluate LLMs on basic mathematical problems~\cite{gairmathabel,luo2023wizardmath,yu2023metamath} or propose math-specific LLMs ~\cite{yang2024qwen25,xin2024deepseekp}, our investigation focuses on vanilla LLMs' reasoning ability to solve algebraic expressions involving non-standard operators according to which the priority of multiplication and addition is inverted.
 In this way, we can test the LLM reasoning abilities on a task that probably was not encountered in its training phase.
 In this simple task, which can also be performed by low-level high school students, we show the limited capabilities of LLMs to perform out-of-distribution tasks and to reason about mathematical formulas.
 We evaluate the performance of LLMs in formula simplification tasks by constructing a set of synthetic datasets with increasing levels of difficulty.
 Through extensive experiments we show LLMs' limited capability of reasoning through mathematical tasks.
 We further show that few-shot prompting can mitigate this issue and that our methodology can even further enhance the performances of a given LLM using the same number of shots.

 The contributions of this paper are the following: \begin{enumerate} \item We provide a novel strategy to enhance LLMs' reasoning capabilities via few-shot prompting.
-This is done in two steps: (i) we provide an iterative approach for shot selection.
-This phase can be seen as training step for the prompt; (ii) we use LLMs for solving the underlying reasoning task by using the shots synthesized at step (i). \item We provide 5 novel synthetic datasets of incremental difficulties regarding formulas with non-standard order of operations and we show the profound limitations of the capability of modern LLMs over this kind of reasoning; \item We show the effectiveness of our methodology to enhance LLMs abstract reasoning in solving algebraic tasks that require compositional rules. \end{enumerate}
+This is done in two steps: (i) we introduce an iterative, error-driven approach for synthesizing a compact set of in-context examples (shots), which can be seen as a training phase for the prompt; (ii) we use the synthesized shots to solve the underlying reasoning task in a standard few-shot prompting setup. \item We construct 5 synthetic datasets of increasing difficulty for algebraic expressions with a non-standard order of operations, and we show that modern LLMs exhibit profound limitations on this kind of out-of-distribution reasoning task. \item We release all datasets, prompts, and scripts used in our experiments to support reproducibility and further research.\footnote{\texttt{https://github.com/StefanoF66/llms-math}} \end{enumerate}